eigerco/solana-spec/gossip-protocol-spec.md

 * `u32` - 32-bit unsigned integer, and so on...
 * `[u8]` - dynamic size array of 1 byte elements
 * `[u8; 32]` - fixed size array of 32 elements, with each element being 1 byte
-* `[[u8; 64]]` - a two dimensional array containing an arrays of 64 1 byte elements
+* `[[u8; 64]]` - a two-dimensional array containing an arrays of 64 1-byte elements
 * `LegacyVersion` - a complex type (either defined as struct or a Rust enum), consisting of many elements of different basic types

 The **Size** column in tables contains the size of data in bytes.
-Size of dynamic arrays contains additional _plus_ (`+`) sign, e.g. `32+` which means the array has at least 32 bytes.
+The size of dynamic arrays contains an additional _plus_ (`+`) sign, e.g. `32+`, which means the array has at least 32 bytes.
 Empty dynamic arrays always have 8 bytes which is the size of array header containing array length.
-In case size of a particular complex data is unknown it is marked with `?`.
-The limit however is always 1232 bytes for the whole data packet.
+In case the size of a particular complex data is unknown it is marked with `?`.
+The limit, however, is always 1232 bytes for the whole data packet (payload within the UDP packet).

 #### Data serialization
 Data is serialized into a binary form as follows: